‘High Life’ nose art steps back in time to echo original 100th BG markings from WWII

 |0

-This work, ‘High Life’ nose art steps back in time to echo original 100th BG markings from WWII [Image 6 of 6], by SrA Alvaro Villagomez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘High Life’ nose art steps back in time to echo original 100th BG markings from WWII, by Karen Abeyasekere, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Note: Editor’s note: No endorsement from the U.S. Air Force is intended or implied